Command Line (CLI)

 You can also use Gyroflow as a command line program, in order to automate some tasks in scripts.

 Most common usage will be to provide a video file and render the stabilized video.
-You can simply call Gyroflow.exe YOUR_FILE.mp4 to do that in case of sync-less files, or also add --preset YOUR_PRESET.gyroflow to apply any settings and/or lens profile you want.
+You can simply call `Gyroflow.exe YOUR_FILE.mp4` to do that in case of sync-less files, or also add `--preset YOUR_PRESET.gyroflow` to apply any settings and/or lens profile you want.

 CLI can also render from a project file.

-One of more interesting CLI features is a watch folder, which can be used to automatically stabilize all new footage copied to that specified folder.
-You can simply run Gyroflow.exe --watch C:\MY_FOOTAGE\ and it automatically stabilize any new video files that appear in that folder.
+One of more interesting CLI features is a **watch folder**, which can be used to automatically stabilize all new footage copied to that specified folder.
+You can simply run `Gyroflow.exe --watch C:\MY_FOOTAGE\` and it automatically stabilize any new video files that appear in that folder.

 All other options are pretty self-explanatory.

-Usage: gyroflow [<input...>] [-f] [-j <parallel-renders>] [-d <when-done>] [-p <out-params>] [-t <suffix>] [-s <sync-params>] [--export-project <export-project>] [--export-metadata <export-metadata>] [--export-metadata-fields <export-metadata-fields>] [--export-stmap <export-stmap>] [--preset <preset>] [--open <open>] [--watch <watch>] [-g <gyro-file>] [-b <processing-device>] [-r <rendering-device>] [--version]
+Usage: gyroflow [<input...>] [-f] [-j <parallel-renders>] [-d <when-done>] [-p <out-params>] [-t <suffix>] [-s <sync-params>] [--stdout-progress] [--export-project <export-project>] [--export-metadata <export-metadata>] [--export-metadata-fields <export-metadata-fields>] [--export-stmap <export-stmap>] [--preset <preset>] [--open <open>] [--watch <watch>] [-g <gyro-file>] [-b <processing-device>] [-r <rendering-device>] [--no-gpu-decoding] [--version]

-Gyroflow v1.6.0
+Gyroflow v1.6.2

 Video stabilization using gyroscope data